rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2013.md

 We do not anticipate any issues with the migration; however, if you have any mission critical data, we highly recommend that you back up that data prior to the migration.
 You can back up your data by performing a PST export using Outlook.
 It is important to note that any corrupt data will not move.

 #### Autodiscover

-It is important to setup your Autodiscover DNS record for Exchange 2013.
+It is important to set up your Autodiscover DNS record for Exchange 2013.
 Features such as Automatic Outlook Configuration, Free/Busy Time, Out of Office, and Public Folders will function only if this record is in place.